-In the controversial decision to over-ride a technical decision that Davis-Besse should be shut down, for example, several employees expressed their support for a [employees don't vote, only Commissioners do that at the NRC] shut-down, but indicated that they did not feel strongly enough to file a DPO.
+In the controversial decision to over-ride a technical decision that Davis-Besse should be shut down, for example, several employees expressed their support for a shut-down, but indicated that they did not feel strongly enough to file a DPO.
 NRC OIG, NRC's Regulation of Davis-Besse Regarding Damage to the Reactor Vessel Head, Dec.
 30, 2002, at 13.
 It is not clear from the OIG report whether they were pointedly asked whether they would file a DPO.
 It is also not clear what these employees would consider significant enough to warrant filing a DPO.

-DPO 2007 Review, supra note 335, at 14.
+DPO 2007 Review, supra note 409, at 14.